 A student's absence due to school trips and/or school business will not be counted against a student's allowable number of absences.
 Military duty and absences for Holy Days (FBD LEGAL) are covered in a separate section of the catalog and the student handbook.
 These are the only types of absences that are considered excused by Texarkana College.
 Responsibility for work missed for any absence is placed on the student.
 Instructors are required to allow students to make up work missed if the absence is due to military duty or religious holy days when students follow the correct notification procedures.
-Instructors are not required to allow students to make up work for absences due to other reasons.
-Make-up policies are listed in each individual instructor's syllabus.
+Instructors are listed in each individual instructor's syllabus.